golightlyb/bakefont3/README.md

 signed 32 bit integer.
 Divide by 64.0 to get the Real value.
 Or, multiply a Real value by 64.0 and cast to a signed 32 bit integer to encode it.

-(Don't worry about this unless you are directly parsing Bakefont3 output or interfacing with Freetype yourself.
-Freetype also has a "2.14 fixed float" format).
+(Freetype also has a "2.14 fixed float" format but you don't need to know anything about this).